michaelroycummings/Lyft-Rideshare-AB-Testing/readme.md

 ### 4c) Rollout Period
 ---

-The only advice I've gathered for this period is to considering ***ramping up*** the implementation, meaning rolling it out to a small portion of users at a time, instead of all at once.
+The only advice I've gathered for this period is to consider ***ramping up*** the implementation, meaning rolling it out to a small portion of users at a time, instead of all at once.
 This allows for:
 - Monitoring of unexpected issues.
 - Understanding user impact better.
 - Giving the analytics and operation teams time to react if something goes wrong.